vmetodiev/sCORE/README.md

 Additional test benches for some of the basic modules.

 ### RV32I
-RV32I core in TL-Verilog from the "Building a RISC-V CPU Core (LFD111x)" course by Linux Foundation https://training.linuxfoundation.org/training/building-a-riscv-cpu-core-lfd111x/
+RV32I core in TL-Verilog from the "Building a RISC-V CPU Core (LFD111x)" course by Linux Foundation: https://training.linuxfoundation.org/training/building-a-riscv-cpu-core-lfd111x/